lexbailey/joy2uinput/README.md

     it is recommended to use a tool such as joy2u-mapgen to produce these for you, since the numbers can only be determined empirically

 ### joypad_event
 Events in the abstract internal namespace (.j2umap files map *to* these, the main config maps *from* these)

-    these events are just internal names, as such you can use them as you please
+These events are just internal names, as such you can use them as you please

+    Buttons
     - up
     - down
     - left